Cheque Bounce Legal Notice India — Section 138 NI Act, 30-Day Deadline & Format

 What the Cheque Bounce Message from Bank Actually Means

 The return memo is critical legal evidence.
 The date on this memo starts your 30-day countdown under Section 138.
 Keep the original memo safely — it must be attached to your legal notice and later to your court complaint.
-An SMS or email from your bank about a returned cheque is not the same as the official memo; always collect the physical or authenticated digital return memo from your bank branch.

 Section 138 Negotiable Instruments Act — The Law Explained

 Section 138 of the Negotiable Instruments Act, 1881, makes dishonour of a cheque a criminal offence.
-It was inserted by the Banking, Public Financial Institutions and Negotiable Instruments Laws (Amendment) Act, 1988, specifically to enhance the credibility of cheques as instruments of commercial trust.
+It was inserted by the Banking, Public Financial Institutions and Negotiable Instruments Laws (Amendment) Act, 1988, to enhance the credibility of cheques as instruments of commercial trust.
 The Supreme Court in Dalmia Cement (Bharat) Ltd. v.
 Galaxy Traders & Agencies (2001) confirmed that the section must be interpreted purposively, in favour of enforcement.

 Punishment Under Section 138